TaylorJadin/jadin.me/content/posts/2023/11/hacking-on-owncasts-ui-for-reclaimtv/index.md

 }
 ```

-There is likely be a better way or more proper way to do all of this, but ultimately this works and was pretty quick to implement in the whole scheme of things.
+There is likely a better way, or more proper way, to do all of this, but it works.
+I also learned quite a bit about working with javascript throughout this project.

-After that I just had to make hide a few things that we no longer needed, and tweak the height of something on mobile.
+After that, I just had to make hide a few things that we no longer needed, and tweak the height of something on mobile.
 Here's the CSS for all that:
 ```css
 /*
 Discord Chat